Didactic Course Descriptions

 PAS 609 HEALTH HISTORY AND PHYSICAL DIAGNOSIS II LECTURE AND LAB

-This is the second part of a 2-semester course consisting of both lecture and lab.
-The lecture component introduces the student to the concepts and techniques of medical interviewing, obtaining an accurate history, and performing a complete and thorough physical examination.
+This is the second part of a two-semester course consisting of both lecture and lab.
+The lecture component introduces the student to the concepts and techniques of medical interviewing, obtaining an accurate history, and performing complete and focused physical examinations of infants, children, adolescents, adults, and the elderly.
 The course covers the practical terminology utilized to record a medical history and physical examination.
-The laboratory portion emphasizes the hands-on skills necessary to perfect the techniques of the physical exam.
+The laboratory portion emphasizes the hands-on skills necessary to perform the techniques of the physical examination.
 These sessions are taught in a small group setting by the PA faculty.
-Emphasis is also placed on perfecting the written history and physical/SOAP note (5 credits).
+Emphasis is also placed on perfecting the written history and physical examination note and SOAP note (4 credits).

-This is the first course of a series of three-semester courses focusing on the study of disease.
-This intensive medicine course that covers the etiology, clinical manifestations, diagnosis, treatmentand prognosis of common diseases in the modules of cardiology, pulmonology and gastrointestinal medicine.
-The course builds on lectures from clinical anatomy and pathophysiology and coincides with the in-depth instruction of treatment modalities in Medical Pharmacology-I. Areas of concentration include the cardiovascular, pulmonary and gastrointestinal systems across the life span (5 credits).
+This is the first course of a series of three, semester-long courses focusing on the study of disease.
+This intensive medicine course covers the etiology, clinical manifestations, diagnosis, treatment, and prognosis of diseases in the modules of Dermatology, Eyes, Ears, Nose and Throat (EENT), Pulmonology, and Gastroenterology.
+The course builds on lectures from clinical anatomy and pathophysiology and coincides with the in-depth instruction of treatment modalities in Medical Pharmacology I. Areas of concentration include dermatology, EENT, pulmonary, and gastroenterology conditions affecting patients across all age groups, including pediatric, adolescent, adult, and geriatric populations (5 credits).

-This is the first course of a series of three semester courses that involves interactive practical integration and application of knowledge and skills acquired from Physical Assessment 1, Clinical Medicine 1, Pathophysiology and Medical Pharmacology.
+This is the first course of a series of three semester courses that involves interactive practical integration and application of knowledge and skills acquired from Physical Assessment I, Clinical Medicine I, Pathophysiology, and Medical Pharmacology.
 It is designed to develop critical thinkers and solidify medical concepts through collaborative learning and simulation laboratory experiences.
 Professionalism and technical competencies are also emphasized.
-Areas of concentration include the cardiovascular, pulmonary and gastrointestinal systems across the life span (1 credit).
+Areas of concentration include the dermatologic, EENT, pulmonary, and gastrointestinal systems affecting patients across all age groups, including infants, children, adolescents, adults, and the elderly (1 credit).

-This is the first course in a series of three-semester courses, which introduces physician assistant students to the basic principles of pharmacokinetics and pharmacodynamics, and their application to clinical medicine.
-It will also explore the influence and mechanisms of action of drugs upon the body.
-Classes of pharmaceuticals with a focus on mechanisms of drugs, common side effects, drug-drug interactions and interactions of drugs with disease states under treatment are discussed.
+This is the first course in a series of three-semester pharmacology courses, which introduces physician assistant students to the basic principles of pharmacokinetics and pharmacodynamics, and their application to clinical medicine.
+The course explores the influence and mechanisms of action of drugs upon the body.
+Classes of pharmaceuticals with a focus on mechanisms of drugs, side effects, drug-drug interactions, and interactions of drugs with disease states under treatment are discussed.
 Clinical case studies and problem-solving sessions are introduced.
-The classes of pharmaceuticals introduced will parallel the organ system being studied in Clinical Medicine I. Pharmaceuticals for the treatment of the disorders of the cardiovascular, pulmonary and gastrointestinal systems across the life span (2 credits).
+The classes of pharmaceuticals introduced will parallel the organ systems being studied in Clinical Medicine I. Pharmaceuticals for the treatment of disorders of the autonomic nervous system, dermatological, EENT, pulmonary, gastrointestinal, and musculoskeletal systems in infants, children, adolescents, adults, and the elderly are covered (2 credits).

-This lecture only course provides the student with an understanding of the use of the clinical laboratory as an aid to the diagnosis, treatment and management of disease.
-This includes instruction focused on the biochemistry of disease processes and related pharmacology, genetics and immunology and pathogenic categories including bacteria, virology, rickettsia, mycobacteria, viruses, fungi and parasites.
-Normal diagnostic values, risk factors associated with diagnostic studies, procedures and differential diagnosis formulations are presented along with patient education regarding diagnostic studies.
+This lecture-only course prepares the student to describe the use of the clinical laboratory as an aid to the diagnosis, treatment, and management of disease.
+This includes instruction focused on the biochemistry of disease processes and related pharmacology, genetics, immunology, and pathogenic categories including bacteria, virology, rickettsia, mycobacteria, viruses, fungi, and parasites.
+Normal diagnostic values, risk factors associated with diagnostic studies, procedures, and differential diagnosis formulations are presented along with patient education regarding diagnostic studies.
 Practical field experiences to clinical diagnostic laboratories will reinforce the course materials with an emphasis on the practical application and utilization of laboratory diagnostic testing (2 credits).

 PAS 614 MEDICINE IN MEDICALLY UNDERSERVED AREAS AND THE HEALTHCARE NEEDS OF SPECIAL POPULATIONS

-The course is designed to bring into focus the practice of delivering quality, cost effective and timely primary healthcare to the culturally diverse and medically underserved populations.
-These areas of need include, but are not limited to, rural, inner-city, military, Native American, indigent, prison as well as a growing number of undocumented individuals who are in need of a vibrant healthcare system designed for their specific healthcare population.
-Further focus will be placed on individuals who are elderly, disabled, victims of domestic violence, HIV/AIDS, children and adults with special needs including individuals who suffer from problems relating to behavioral health concerns.
-Students will learn how to identify factors that impact the lives of the healthcare challenged population both socioeconomically and culturally.
-Students will undertake an active role in planning, defining, delivering and educating these special need populations.
+The course is designed to bring into focus the practice of delivering quality, cost-effective, and timely primary healthcare to the culturally diverse and medically underserved populations.
+These areas of need include, but are not limited to, rural, inner-city, military, Native American, indigent, prison, as well as a growing number of undocumented individuals who are in need of a vibrant healthcare system designed for their specific healthcare population.
+Further focus will be placed on individuals who are elderly, disabled, victims of domestic violence, HIV/AIDS, children, and adults with special needs including individuals who suffer from problems relating to behavioral health concerns.
+Students will identify factors that impact the lives of the healthcare-challenged population both socioeconomically and culturally.
+Students will undertake an active role in planning, defining, delivering, and educating these special-need populations.
 Firsthand student experiences will be outlined and documented by the student and presented to the class where active problem-based learning will be addressed (2 credits).

 PAS 615 RADIOLOGY AND DIAGNOSTIC MODALITIES

-This lecture course provides an overview of common radiologic and diagnostic procedures utilized in primary care.
-The student is introduced to imaging modalities and their role in clinical medicine.
+This lecture course provides an overview of radiologic and diagnostic procedures utilized in primary care.
+The student is introduced to diagnostic imaging modalities and their role in clinical medicine.
 Included are studies of the chest and abdomen, GI series, GU radiology, examination of extremities, and mammography.
-This includes instruction in basic ECG interpretation, radiographs, mammography, CAT scan, MRI, ultrasound and FAST, PET and nuclear medicine imaging.
-Through combined lectures and case discussions students will learn how to order and interpret a variety of diagnostic radiologic studies as well as basic EKG interpretation (2 credits).
+This course also includes instruction in basic ECG interpretation, plain film radiographs, mammography, CT scan, MRI, ultrasound and FAST, PET and nuclear medicine imaging.
+Through combined lectures and case discussions, students will identify how to order and interpret a variety of diagnostic radiologic studies as well as basic ECG interpretation (2 credits).

 Summer Semester | Third Semester

-This is the second course of a series of three-semester courses focusing on the study of disease.
-This lecture only course utilizes an organ systems approach to build a knowledge base of the diagnosis and management of common clinical conditions seen by primary care providers.
-The course builds on lectures in Clinical Anatomy and Pathophysiology, and Clinical Medicine I and coincides with the in-depth instruction of treatment modalities in presented Medical Pharmacology 2.
+This is the second course of a series of three, semester-long courses focusing on the study of disease.
+This lecture-only course utilizes an organ systems approach to build a knowledge base of the diagnosis and management of clinical conditions seen by primary care providers.
+The course builds on lectures in Clinical Anatomy, Pathophysiology, Laboratory Medicine/Medical Microbiology/Immunology, ECG, and Clinical Medicine I. The material in this course coincides with the in-depth instruction of treatment modalities presented in Medical Pharmacology II.
 Emphasis is placed on application of new medical knowledge to clinical situations, on diagnostic problem-solving and differential diagnosis, and on issues of patient education and preventive medicine.
 Students refine their ability to reason independently in developing treatment and management plans for various patient presentations.
-Areas of study include the integumentary, and hematologic systems, infectious disease and EENT across the life span (5 credits).
+Areas of study include cardiology, hematology-oncology, and infectious diseases affecting patients across all age groups, including infants, children, adolescents, adults, and the elderly (5 credits).

-This is the second course of a series of three that involves interactive practical integration and application of knowledge and skills acquired from History and Physical Diagnosis 1,2, Clinical Medicine 1,2, Pathophysiology, Medical Pharmacology 1, 2 and Clinical Correlations 1.
-It is designed to develop critical thinkers and solidify medical concepts through collaborative learning and simulation laboratory experiences.
+This is the second course of a series of three that involves interactive practical integration and application of knowledge and skills acquired from History and Physical Diagnosis I and II, Clinical Medicine I and II, Pathophysiology, Medical Pharmacology I and II, and Clinical Correlations I. It is designed to develop critical thinkers and solidify medical concepts through collaborative learning and simulation laboratory experiences.
 Professionalism and technical competencies are also emphasized.
-Areas of concentration include the integumentary, hematologic/Oncologic and EENT systems as well as infectious diseases across the life span (1 credit).
+Areas of concentration include the cardiology, musculoskeletal and rheumatology, infectious disease, hematology and oncology, surgery, and obstetrics and gynecology systems affecting patients across all age groups, including infants, children, adolescents, adults, and the elderly (1 credit).

 PAS 619 EMERGENCY MEDICINE

-This course is designed to prepare students to evaluate and treat patients in an emergency room setting.
-Students will learn the pathophysiology, clinical presentation, diagnosis, evaluation and management of urgent and emergent medical problems commonly encountered in emergency departments.
-Students will develop an understanding of the fundamental workings of an emergency department.
-Students will be introduced to the pre-requisite skill set needed to function as a member of the interprofessional healthcare team within an emergency department setting (3 credits).
+This course is designed to prepare students to evaluate and treat patients in an emergency department setting.
+Students will describe the pathophysiology, clinical presentation, diagnosis, evaluation, and management of urgent and emergent medical problems encountered in emergency departments.
+Students will explain the fundamental workings of an emergency department.
+Students will be introduced to the prerequisite skill set needed to function as a member of the interprofessional healthcare team within an emergency department setting (3 credits).

 PAS 631 BEHAVIORAL HEALTH, HUMAN SEXUALITY AND COUNSELING